 Welcoming a new baby into the home is always a magical day.
-Everyone enjoys loving on the baby and who can resist newborn snuggles?
+Everyone enjoys loving on the baby, and who can resist newborn snuggles?
 But bringing home a new baby when you have a toddler may not be as magical as you hoped.
-Your big toddler may be feeling a little left out with all the new excitement of the new baby.
-This is normal.
-This is NOT a representation of your parenting.
-It is just a hard time of creating balance.
+Your big toddler may be feeling a little left out with all the recent excitement of the new baby.
+This is normal and NOT a representation of your parenting.
+It is just a hard time creating balance.

-Throughout my years as a mom, I have always tried to remind myself that my toddler, is in fact, still a baby themselves.
-They seem like an older child the second the new baby arrives, but in the bigger picture of life they are still so young.
-Tantrums, tears, sleep battles and emotional rollercoasters come as you are trying to do it all.
+As a mom, I have always tried to remind myself that my toddler is still a baby.
+They seem like an older child when the new baby arrives, but they are still so young in the bigger picture of life.
+Tantrums, tears, sleep battles, and emotional rollercoasters come as you try to do it all.
 I can handle the tantrums and the tears . . . kind of.
 Don’t get me wrong, they are tough, but fighting bedtime when I have no energy left to give is where I have always struggled the most.
 And bringing home a new baby can wreak havoc on keeping your toddler’s sleep on track.

 At the end of your long days, you are exhausted and ready for a well-deserved break.
-So, that moment when you tuck your toddler in and they start crying and begging you not to go or maybe you have tucked them in and they have now come out of their room for the hundredth time you are about ready to lose your mind.
+So, that moment when you tuck your toddler in, and they start crying and begging you not to go, or maybe you have tucked them in, and they have now come out of their room for the hundredth time, you are about ready to lose your mind.
 I know it is frustrating!
-Understanding why your toddler is acting out at bedtime and having a few strategies under your belt can help keep toddler sleep on track and balanced through this busy transition in the home.
+But, understanding why your toddler is acting out at bedtime and having a few strategies under your belt can help keep toddler sleep on track and balanced through this busy transition in the home.

 Why are Sleep Battles Happening?

-I find that the sleep battles start out of the blue a few weeks or months after baby arrives while other times they progressively get worse right from the start of baby coming home.
+I find that the sleep battles start out of the blue a few weeks or months after baby arrives, while other times, they progressively worsen right from the start of baby coming home.
 Sometimes we do not even associate baby coming home with the sleep disruptions because it seems so long after.
-Whatever the case, the disruptions often come down to the fact that you just don’t have the same time to devote to your toddler as you used to.
-This is a huge adjustment for your toddler and they now feel left out and in a way they might feel as though they have been replaced. **cue mom guilt**
+Whatever the case, the disruptions often come down to the fact that you don’t have the same time to devote to your toddler as you used to.
+This is a huge adjustment for your toddler, and they now feel left out, and in a way, they might feel as though they have been replaced. **cue mom guilt**

 There are ways that you can help your toddler through this new transition.
-It can take time and patience as they adapt to the new family member but with a little extra time spent with them and some consistency sleep battles can be reduced.
+It can take time and patience as they adapt to the new family member, but you can reduce sleep battles with a bit of extra time spent with them and some consistency.

 10 Tips to Help Keep Toddler Sleep on Track